 Elgar’s use of literature is another rich source of cryptography.
 After Hans Richter conducted the premiere of the Variations in June 1899, in gratitude Elgar gave him a copy of Longfellow’s novel Hyperion.
 In that “little book,” Longfellow mentions the “sublime old hymn of Martin Luther” before quoting the opening stanza of Ein feste Burg.
 Elgar literally gave away the answer, if only Richter had the time and inclination to read Longfellow’s novel.
 At the conclusion of the expanded Finale, Elgar quotes a fragment from the fourteenth stanza of Longfellow’s poem Elegiac Verse, “Great is the art of beginning, but greater the art is of ending.”
-Elgar quotes a literary fragment by Longfellow at the close of Variation XIV for the same reason he quotes a melodic fragment by Mendelssohn in Variation XIII: Both artists cite the covert principal Theme in their respective oeuvre.
+Elgar quotes a literary fragment by Longfellow at the conclusion of Variation XIV for the same reason he quotes a melodic fragment by Mendelssohn in Variation XIII: Both artists cite the covert principal Theme in their respective oeuvre.
 Besides a passing reference to Martin Luther and Ein feste Burg in Hyperion, Longfellow cites at length each stanza of that epic hymn interspersed with his original verse in the poem Martin Luther.
 This code is called the Longfellow Fragment Cipher.
-It is conceivable the initials LML used to identify Variation XIII area coded reference to Longfellow’s Martin Luther.
+It is conceivable the initials “LML” used to identify Variation XIII are a coded reference to Longfellow’s Martin Luther.
 Elgar never officially confirmed Lady Mary Lygon as the dedicatee for this movement, an omission inconsistent with his dedication of Three Characteristic Pieces to her during the same period when he completed the Variations.